CrypticSignal/AV-converter/README.md

 [![contributors welcome](https://img.shields.io/badge/contributors-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 On https://free-av-tools.com you can:
-- Convert an audio file to another format - MP3, AAC, WAV, Opus, Vorbis (in the .mka container), FLAC, ALAC, AC3, DTS or CAF.
+- Convert an audio file to another format - MP3, AAC, WAV, Opus, Vorbis, FLAC, ALAC, AC3, DTS or CAF.
 - Convert a video to an audio-only file (to any of the above formats).
 - Convert a video to the MP4 or MKV format.
 - Change the audio codec of a video to MP3, AAC, AC3, DTS, WAV, FLAC or ALAC.